A race strategy that tells you how to run a half marathon in 2 hours or less looks at everything from your pace to your form.

 - Half marathon PB (hills, heat or wind) – 2:08-2:12

-Once you’ve mastered these distances and have achieved times closer to those listed above, then it’s time to start working towards the half marathon distance.
+Once you’ve mastered the 5k and 10k distance and have achieved times closer to those listed above, then it’s time to start working towards the half marathon distance.

 Practise your race pace during training